MechanicalRock/twitter-blurb-generator/README.md

 ## Prerequisite

-Before you begin this workshop, you will have to make sure you have below softwares installed:
+Before you begin this workshop, you will have to make sure you have the following software installed:

 1. Git
 2. Visual Studio Code